 - No pets are allowed.

-- You may come dressed in costume.
-Many people do.
-Costumes are also available for rental.
+- Costumes can be rented at the festival (but remember to wear comfortable walking shoes!).
 Costume swords and daggers are permitted as long as they are properly sheathed.

 - Remember that an outdoor venue like this can get pretty hot on a sunny day.
-There are various areas of shade on the grounds, and the stages all have shade cover, but don't forget to wear a hat, sunglasses, and sunscreen.
+There are various shady areas (including at the stages), but don't forget to wear a hat, sunglasses, and sunscreen.